andrecaiado/spring-boot-tests/README.md

 The `TestRestTemplate` will be autoconfigured to use the random port and that's why we can use relative paths instead of absolute paths.

+**Notes:**

+As the `testDeleteEmployeeById` deletes the record from the embedded database, the following was implemented:
+- The test was annotated with `@DirtiesContext(methodMode = DirtiesContext.MethodMode.AFTER_METHOD)` so the context is reloaded after the method is executed and the database is recreated.
+- The database name was appended with a random uuid, so it forces to create a new instance of the database.

 ### Mocking the servlet container

 This is an alternative to the previous approach.
 We can use the `@SpringBootTest` annotation with the `@AutoConfigureMockMvc` annotation to mock the servlet container.